APPROXIMATE ANNUAL SALARY -

 In order to be qualified, you must meet the following requirements:

 Education and Experience (Minimum Qualifications)

-Current license to practice as a Registered Nurse in the State of Nevada and one year of professional nursing experience; OR one year as a Registered Nurse I in Nevada State service caring for psychiatric or developmentally disabled patients; OR an equivalent combination of education and experience.
+Current license to practice as a Registered Nurse and one year of professional nursing experience; OR one year as a Registered Nurse I in Nevada State service caring for individuals with mental illness, developmental disabilities or intellectual disabilities; OR an equivalent combination of education and experience as described above.

 A valid driver's license is required at the time of appointment and as a condition of continuing employment.

 A State of Nevada/FBI background check will be required of the selected applicant.